cguess/FormationsHouseLeaks/README.md

 make the analysis of these possible.

 In total this processed ~50 million emails, which will be available soon in a fully searchable database.
-The process, whn run end to end took about two weeks in total on a fairly bulky multi-core AWS instance.
+The process, when run end to end took about two weeks in total on a fairly bulky multi-core AWS instance.

 ## Issues To Contend With
 There are a number issues that don't just let us import the files directly: